Step 1: Are you an employee or former employee

 trusts.
 Plaintiffs alleged that Northern Trust breached its

-collective trusts to short sellers and others, who provide
+owned by the collective trusts to short sellers and others, who

-collateral that is then invested, supposedly in the interest
+provide collateral that is then invested, supposedly in the

-of the retirement plans that invest in the collective trusts).
+interest of the retirement plans that invest in the collective

-2016, the U.S. District Court for the Western District of New York
+U.S. District Court for the Western District of New York approved a

-approved a $9.7 million settlement on behalf of the participants
+$9.7 million settlement on behalf of the participants and

 Investment Plan and the Eastman Kodak Employee Stock Ownership Plan